DavHau/drv-parts/Readme.md

 # Why Modules?
 Declaring derivations as modules solves a number of issues.
 For more details on the problems, visit [DavHau/pkgs-modules](https://github.com/DavHau/pkgs-modules).
+Also I recommend watching @edolstra 's [talk about this topic](https://www.youtube.com/watch?v=dTd499Y31ig).

 # Benefits
 ## no more override functions